Optum/dce-cli/docs/quickstart.md

     err:  [POST /leases/{id}/auth][403] postLeasesIdAuthForbidden
     ```

 1. End the current lease and create one with a principalId matching your username (`quickstartuser`).
+NOTE: Used accounts are placed in NotReady status while they are prepared for a new lease.
+You will need to wait several minutes before creating a new lease if this is the only account in your accounts pool.

     ```
     ➜  ~ dce leases end --account-id 555555555555 --principal-id jdoe99